laravel/nova-docs/1.0/resources/relationships.md

     })
 ```

 Of course, it is likely we would also define this field on the inverse of the relationship.
-So, if we define the `BelongsToMany` field on the `User` resource, we would define it's inverse on the `Role` resource:
+So, if we define the `BelongsToMany` field on the `User` resource, we would define its inverse on the `Role` resource:

 ```php
 BelongsToMany::make('Users')